constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 needs to be installed (`pip install ipython`) in the virtual environment that was created during the installation of the framework and can be reactivated using `source venv/bin/activate`.

-The controller is started via its Python module and requires Upon starting, it is possible to pass it some (optional) arguments, for example:
+The controller is started via its Python module, and it is possible to pass it some (optional) arguments, for example:

 - `--name`.
 A name for the controller (default: cli_controller)
 - `--group`.
 The constellation group to which the controller should belong (default: constellation)